Motion to Take Note

 My noble friend is so right.
 He speaks as a former Defence Secretary and Secretary-General of NATO and knows what he is talking about.
 For my part, I would now add cybersecurity to his list of the right things to spend on.
 We must make sure that our 2% is spent well, smartly and efficiently to guarantee that NATO maximises its utility.

 It is easy to slip into party-political point scoring in debates such as this; I confess that I have done that myself in the past, but today I will resist.
 These past weeks have shown our country divided enough, without adding more division.
-I simply say to the noble Earl the Minister that, over 13 years of Labour Government, we recognised the role that NATO played in delivering global stability, helping to safeguard humanity and democracy worldwide.
+I simply say to the Minister that, over 13 years of Labour Government, we recognised the role that NATO played in delivering global stability, helping to safeguard humanity and democracy worldwide.
 I believe that the Government in which he serves share that view: on that we are united.
 Labour spent an average of 2.5% of GDP on defence.
 I do not ask the Minister to commit to that today, but I suspect that he and I would both like to see that level of defence spending now.
 It is in the best interests of the United Kingdom to increase our defence budget, thus outwardly reaffirming our commitment to the alliance.

 In the same vein, one of our strongest allies—previously our most dependable ally—has expressed doubt about the NATO mission.
 President Trump has made his view of the world, and his lack of understanding, abundantly clear over the past two years.
 Under Mr Trump, sadly, America is not as reliable as it once was.
 Whether in a barrage of tweets, rambling speeches or behind closed doors, the President has made his views known.
 He uses words that make him sound more like a mobster demanding protection money rather than the leader of the free world, and that is greatly troubling.